• Skip to primary navigation

 Author: Barbara Curry

 Slowly cooked in browned butter and sugar, fried apples are an incredible Southern side that's easy enough to make on a weeknight.
-This Cracker Barrel copycat recipe for caramelized apples will melt in your mouth.
+This Cracker Barrel copycat recipe for caramelized apples is made in a skillet and completes almost any Southern meal.

 Print Pin